ptomulik/testmd/README.md

       upgradeable, but it never worked for me),
     * *portversion* is used to find installed packages (instead of *pkg_info*),
     * *make search* is used to find uninstalled ports listed in puppet manifests,
-    * failures when uninstalling packages due to dependency problems are no longer present.
-Now all packages that depend on the package in question get uninstalled as well (`pkg_deinstall -r`),
+    * unable to uninstall package due to dependency problems - this problem may be easily mitigated now by using appropriate *uninstall_options*
+    * added unit tests (original provider was totally untested),

 The *build_options* are independent of the well known *install_options* and *uninstall_options*.
 The definition of *build_options* is generally